TheMeteoRain/quality-of-exile/README.md

 ## Caveats

-- Should work with Path of Exile 2, but it has not been tested thoroughly.
+- Game must be on your primary monitor for the overlays to work, other things should work fine.
-- Game must be on your primary monitor.
+- Should not be started while you are in combat area as Dynamic Hotkeys are enabled by default (read more below).

 ## Installation